prideout/lava/README.md

 ## Supported platforms

-Lava supports Linux as well as MacOS (via MoltenVK).
+Lava supports macOS via MoltenVK, as well as Linux and Android.
 It should be easy to extend to other platforms in the future.